Coeliac disease

 - A small, increased risk of developing certain cancers of the digestive tract and some kinds of lymphoma.

-The most common symptoms of coeliac disease are diarrhoea, tummy cramps, bloating and flatulence (passing excess wind).
-Other symptoms include unexplained weight loss and feeling very tired all the time.
-How severe the symptoms are can vary widely.
+The most common coeliac disease symptoms are diarrhoea, tummy cramps, bloating and feeling very tired all the time.
+Other coeliac disease symptoms include unexplained weight loss and wind.
+The severity of the symptoms can vary widely.
 Some people don’t get any symptoms at all.

-If you have coeliac disease, you’ll need to make sure that you avoid all foods that contain gluten.
-This means anything containing wheat, barley or rye.
-Food labels should tell you if gluten is present so it’s important to get into the habit of reading these carefully.
-A dietitian can give you advice about what to eat, and you can get more information from the website of Coeliac UK (see our section ‘Other helpful websites’ for contact details).
+If you have coeliac disease, you can’t eat any foods that contain gluten.
+This means anything that contains wheat, barley or rye.
+Food labels should tell you if there’s gluten in them, so you should get into the habit of reading these carefully.
+A dietitian can give you advice about what to eat, and you can get more information from Coeliac UK.

 Gastroscopy